miguelvazquez/country-info-multilingual/README.md

 * zh_CN
 * zh_TW

-This database is based in part on Per Gustafsson's [ip2nation](http://ip2nation.com/) database.
+The structure of this database is based on Per Gustafsson's [ip2nation](http://ip2nation.com/) database and is fully compatible.
-This table is fully compatible with the ip2nation database.

 Usage Examples
 ==============